-Ringkjøbing Landbobank's provisions for loan losses on the income statement represented 0.5% of gross loans in 2008 compared to writebacks in the previous three years.
-Problem loan ratio (measured as accumulated individual writedowns) hit its lowest point in 2007 and increased to 2.4% in 2008 (1.9% in 2007).
-The ratio is somewhat higher than the average for regional banks in the Nordic region but we note that the bank has a rather conservative approach to impairments and the level of loans with suspended calculation of interest has remained very low at DKK22 million at year-end 2008 corresponding to 0.2% of gross loans.
-We also note that total loan loss reserve is relatively high, amounting to 2.5% of gross loans.
+Ringkjøbing Landbobank's problem loan ratio (measured as accumulated individual writedowns) hit its lowest point in 2007 (1.9%) and increased to 2.4% in 2008 and 2.7% in Q1 2009.
+The ratio is somewhat higher than the average for regional banks in the Nordic region but we note that the bank has a rather conservative approach to impairments and the level of loans with suspended calculation of interest has remained very low at DKK35 million at end-March corresponding to 0.3% of gross loans.
+We also note that total loan loss reserve is relatively high, amounting to almost 3% of gross loans.

-It is comforting that the bank's loan growth has slowed down significantly (-1% in 2008, +10% in 2007 and +26% in 2006).
+It is conforting that the bank's loan growth has slowed down significantly (-7% in Q1 2009, -1% in 2008, +10% in 2007 and +26% in 2006).
 However, Moody's will continue to monitor the effect of previous years' rapid loan growth on the bank's asset quality, since many of the loans are less seasoned.